B3tty/TrafficMonitor/Readme.md

 * the timespan to watch for alerting (currently 2mn)
 * the threshold of hits per second that will trigger the alert (currently triggered at hits > 10/s)

+### Running the tests

+To run the tests, execute the command `dotnet test TrafficMonitor.Tests/TrafficMonitor.Tests.csproj` from the solution directory.

+## Navigating the code

+* The source code for the application is in the project `TrafficMonitor`, and the tests are in the project `TrafficMonitor.Tests`.
+* `Program.cs` is where the `Main` method is: it opens the file, registers new log lines, and every relevant interval, calls the alerting and statistics mechanism.
+* `Log.cs` is the expected `Log` structure, with the parsing mechanism.
+* `Statistics.cs` is the class in charge of registering the relevant information and displaying the statistics at the end of the given interval.
+* `Alerting.cs` registers the number of log lines (or hits) received every second, and recomputes the average of hits/s over the last 120s every second.
+It displays alert messages when that average becomes strictly higher than the set-up threshold, and when it becomes lower again.

 ## Weaknesses